How do you talk to yourself? What does your inner voice sound like?

 Addressing my level of worrying is an ongoing personal project.
 Continuing to work on turning the volume down on it, if you like.

 And, I’m doing this by working on my inner voice.
 You know the one I mean – we all have one.
 That voice in my head that talks to me.

-But it’s only in the last few months that I’ve come to realise just how critical it is.
+But it was only when I started on my personal health caper that I came to realise just how critical that inner voice of mine was.
 And, once I started noticing, I gave myself quite the fright.
-I would never dream of talking to another human being in the tone with which I talk to myself.
+I would never dream of talking to another human being in the tone with which I used to talk to myself.

-My partner, LM discussed this very subject with me at breakfast over the weekend.
-His inner voice doesn’t talk to him the way mine does.
+My partner, David, doesn’t have an inner voice that talks to him the way mine does.
 His inner voice is not judgmental.
 His is accepting.
-And, if you know LM, then this will surprise you not one jot.
+And, if you know him, then this will surprise you not one jot.

 Am I Abnormal?